Mobius1729/freeCodeCamp/guide/english/blockchain/bitcoin/index.md

 ---

 #### Bitcoin is a collection of concepts and technologies that form the basis of a digital money ecosystem, including:
-- A decentralized peer to peer network (enabled by the _Bitcoin protocol_)
+- A decentralized, peer to peer network (enabled by the _Bitcoin protocol_)
 - A public transaction ledger (_the blockchain_)
 - A decentralized mathematical and deterministic currency issuance mechanism (distributed mining and the  _“Proof of Work”_ concept)
 - A decentralized transaction verification system (transaction script)